pseudo-spaceninja/wsl/README.md

-# wsl
+# WSL
-relating to windows subsystem for linux
+Stuff relating to windows subsystem for linux